 Two years later, here we are.

-Busan will always have a special place in my heart.
+Busan, will always be a special place for me.
 I’ll miss the mountains, beaches, prompt public transportation, cheap convenience store ice cream, and of course, my students.

 Leaving has been an extremely emotional and overwhelming process.
 I was not prepared for how much it hurts to say goodbye to people, places, and memories.